wertysas/cloxpp/README.md

 ## Implementation status

-**cLoxpp supports is fully functioning and all language featuresof Lox**
+**cLoxpp is fully functioning and all language features of Lox are supported**

 cloxpp passes all unit tests from [munificient/craftinginterpreters](https://github.com/munificent/craftinginterpreters#testing)
 (except 2 which it's expected to fail, since it supports larger constant pools for chunks than the interpreter from craftingerpreters).